cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 ### Using a self-hosted instance of gitpod

-If you need to, you can run also run gitpod on your own infrastructure, and use it to connect to source code repositories other than Github.
+If you need to, you can run also run Gitpod on your own infrastructure, and use it to connect to source code repositories other than GitHub.
 [Doing so is well documented](https://www.gitpod.io/docs/self-hosted/latest), but beyond the scope of the docs for this project.